denten-books/plain-text/5-surface.md

             peek at what is to come soon.
 ```

-The passages appear too contrived to be spontaneous admissions of
+The passages appear too contrived to be spontaneous.
+Despite their
-phenomenological experience.
-Despite their experimental structure, the words
-advance key elements of Engelbart's research program, which aimed to develop
+experimental structure, the words advance key elements of Engelbart's research
-new data structures in combination with new ways of displaying them.
-Yet I
+program, which aimed to develop new data structures in combination with new
-cannot help but be carried away by the fluency of the prose and by the sheer
+ways of displaying them.
+Yet I cannot help but be moved by the fluency of the
-audacity of the project.
+prose and by the sheer audacity of the project.

 Engelbart's research into intellect augmentation created tools that augment
 research.
 In an image that evokes Baron Münchhausen pulling himself out of a
 swamp by his own bootstraps, Engelbart described the methodology employed by
 his lab as "bootstrapping."
 Bootstrapping for Engelbart involved the recursive
 strategy of "developing tools and techniques" to develop better tools and
 techniques.
-The "tangible product" of such an activity was "a constantly
+The "tangible product" of such an activity was a "constantly
 improving augmentation system for use in developing and studying augmentation
 systems."
 It is an appealing vision, but only as long as it remained
 recursive.
 The lab benefits from creating its own tools and methods.
 But